nf-core/circrna/docs/usage.md

 | TCGA-EJ-5518-01A | tumor     |
 | TCGA-KK-A8I4-01A | tumor     |

-> The response variable must be named `condition` and wild type/control/normal samples must be named `control`.
-These values are hard coded within the automated differential expression analysis script!
+> The response variable must be named `condition`, as these values are hard coded within the automated differential expression analysis script!

 ## Analysis modules